 How is Carbon Monoxide Produced?

 Carbon monoxide is a toxic gas that is produced as a byproduct of combustion.
 It is found in the exhaust of internal combustion engines and in the emissions of industrial processes that involve burning fossil fuels.
 This is an issue for breathing air compressors that rely on the air in the atmosphere to be clean enough to fill breathing air tanks.
-One solution that companies use to keep that air clean is a compressed air monitor, such as the CO Clear or the ACG+.
-Both of these monitors check the air before it makes it to the cylinders, if they detect any CO, they shut off the compressor.
+One solution that companies use to keep that air clean is a compressed air monitor, such as the ACG+ which checks the air before it makes it to the cylinders and if it detects any CO, it shuts off the compressor.

 How does carbon monoxide affect the industries Analox work with?